Skip to content Accessibility info

 • Warehousing - Covered items are stored at a warehouse or storage facility.

-• Construction - Heavy equipment that needs to be scheduled and insured separately or building materials left at a jobsite waiting to be installed.
+• Construction - Heavy equipment that needs to be scheduled and insured separately, or building materials left at a jobsite waiting to be installed.

 No matter the situation, if your business is involved in activities like transporting goods or storing items off-site, inland marine insurance is essential to protect your products and property.
 If you’re unsure whether your business is covered, it’s always a good idea to consult with an independent insurance expert.